k-ogawa-1988/yamale-pre-commit/README.md

 * `--no-strict`
   Disable strict mode, unexpected elements in the data will be accepted.

-### Arguments from pre-commit-yamale
+### Arguments from yamale-pre-commit

 * `PATH`  (required)
   Files to validate.
-* `--no-recursive`
-  Disable recursive scan under specified path.
-* `--exclude=EXCLUDE`
-  Folder to exclude from validation.
-Multiple options can be accepted.
+Normally this argument are supplied from pre-commit.
 * `--debug`
   Output debug logs.